-BA, Montana State University; MTS, Duke University Divinity School Bahnson's research and teaching focus on the intersection of ecology, sustainable agriculture, and contemplative spirituality.
-His book Soil and Sacrament tells the story of the church-supported community garden he co-founded in 2005.
-The book also describes his subsequent pilgrimage among four agrarian faith communities-Catholic, Protestant, Jewish, and Pentecostal.
-He is the co-author (with Norman Wirzba) of Making Peace With the Land, and his essays have appeared in Harper's, Orion, The Sun, Image, Washington Post, and the anthology Best American Spiritual Writing.
-He is currently at work on a book about Christianity and climate change.
-In his capacity as director of the Food, Health, and Ecological Well-being Program, Bahnson convenes gatherings of faith leaders throughout the year across North Carolina's Piedmont and mountain regions.
+BA, Montana State University; MTS, Duke University Divinity School

+Bahnson's research and teaching focus on the intersection of ecology, sustainable agriculture, and contemplative spirituality.
+He is the author of Soil and Sacrament (Simon & Schuster) and co-author with Norman Wirzba of Making Peace With the Land (IVP).
+His essays have appeared in Harper's, Orion, The Sun, Image, Washington Post, and the anthologies Best American Spiritual Writing, Wendell Berry & Religion, and State of the World 2011: Innovations that Nourish the Planet.
+He is currently at work on a book about climate change and Christianity's ecological vocation.
+In his capacity as director of the Food, Health, and Ecological Well-being Program, Bahnson convenes gatherings of faith leaders throughout the year across North Carolina's Piedmont and mountain regions and is co-founder of the Re:Generate Fellowship.

 Christopher T. Copeland Director of Leadership Development and Spiritual Life and Assistant Professor of the Practice of Spirituality

-BS, Wake Forest University; JD, Emory University; MDiv, Emory; DMin, San Francisco Theological Seminary Copeland teaches in the discipline of spirituality with a particular emphasis on the role of spirituality and spiritual practices in the formation of healthy, faithful, religious leaders.
-His scholarly interests include the intersection of the Enneagram and spiritual practices, reflected in his dissertation, Exploring Effects of the Intersection of the Enneagram and Spiritual Practices upon the Spiritual Lives of Divinity Students.
+BS, Wake Forest University; JD, Emory University; MDiv, Emory; DMin, San Francisco Theological Seminary

+Copeland teaches in the discipline of spirituality with a particular emphasis on the role of spirituality and spiritual practices in the formation of healthy, faithful, religious leaders.
+His scholarly interests include the the Enneagram as a tool for personal and spiritual transformation, reflected in his dissertation, Exploring Effects of the Intersection of the Enneagram and Spiritual Practices upon the Spiritual Lives of Divinity Students, as well as his podcast, Heart of the Enneagram.
 Copeland is an ordained minister, spiritual director, teacher of the Enneagram in the Narrative Tradition, labyrinth facilitator, and InterPlay leader.

-Jill Y. Crainshaw Blackburn Professor of Worship and Liturgical Theology
+Jill Y. Crainshaw Interim Dean and Blackburn Professor of Worship and Liturgical Theology

-BA, Wake Forest University; MDiv, Southeastern Baptist Theological Seminary; PhD, Union Theological Seminary/ Presbyterian School of Christian Education Crainshaw emphasizes in her writing and teaching how Christian worship and leadership arise from and return to human experience.
+Southeastern Baptist Theological Seminary; PhD, Union Theological

+Seminary/ Presbyterian School of Christian Education

+Crainshaw emphasizes in her writing and teaching how Christian worship and leadership arise from and return to human experience.
 Her newest book, When I in Awesome Wonder: Liturgy Distilled from Everyday Life (The Liturgical Press, September 2017), explores how worship's sacramental elements such as bread, wine, and water are connected to local fields and farmers, waters and artisans.
 Crainshaw's teaching focuses on intersections between religious leadership and sustainability, social justice, and "grounded" human experiences.
-Crainshaw is the program director for the School of Divinity's clergy leadership program, Clergy Making a Place: Early Career Pastors as Generative Community Leaders, funded through the Lilly Endowment, Inc. She is an ordained teaching elder in the Presbyterian Church (U.S.A.).
+Crainshaw is an ordained teaching elder in the Presbyterian Church (U.S.A.).
 Crainshaw is a regular contributor to Patheos' Unfundamentalist Christians and The New Verse News, an online publisher of "politically progressive poetry on current events and topical issues."
 Crainshaw recently edited two student publications, Uncommon Words, Common Worship (Library Partners Press, WFU, 2016) and Words Made Flesh: A Collection of Poems and Prayers for Worship (Library Partners Press, WFU, 2017).
 Both books feature student liturgical writing completed as part of a course project.
-Erik Estrada Postdoctoral Teaching and Research Fellow in Early and Medieval Christianity